irenealgi/irenealegre.com/case-studies/unmortgage.md

 * **Processes:** User testing, card sorting, mind-mapping, sketching, prototyping

-Unmortgage is an alternative to renting that enables customers to gradually purchase the home they live in.
+Wayhome is an alternative to renting that enables customers to gradually purchase the home they live in.
 Home buyers contribute with a 5% deposit while an institutional investor covers the cost of the rest of the property so that the customer can buy it from them little by little.

-One of Unmortgage's main objectives is to be able to procure prospective home buyers with a database of properties they can flick through and choose their perfect house from.
+One of Wayhome's main objectives is to be able to procure prospective home buyers with a database of properties they can flick through and choose their perfect house from.
 In order to build this database, an Operations Team consisting of Property Specialists (PS) has been tasked with filtering through all UK's properties so as to find the ones that would match the expectations of both customers and institutional investors.
 The PS team has defined what makes a _good enough_ property and they have started a process they call _pre-filtering_.

 ## The current Pre-Filtering process